 L. Patten and Sons is located in the heart of Collingwood in the Blue Mountains.
 Blue Mountain is the perfect place to create the life you always dreamt of.
 Being right on the water, having beautiful green space, being close to the beach, and having access to some of the best ski hills and golf resorts in Ontario -- whatever you love, Blue Mountain can offer it.

 Do Your Research

-As with any major purchase, before you start construction on your custom home, there is a certain amount of research that should be done.
-Starting from nothing can be both intimidating and exciting.
-Ask yourself these questions:
+Before you start construction on your custom home, there is a certain amount of research that should be done.
+Starting from nothing can be both intimidating and exciting, so you should ask yourself these questions:

-- How large of a custom home can I afford?
+What size of custom home can I afford?

-- Where do I want to live?
-Are there schools in this area?
-Does the area have the amenities I need?
+Where do we want to live?
+Are there good schools in the area?
+Does the area have the amenities I need / want?

-When researching custom home builders, you should be aware that there are five main phases of home building.
-The more involved you are in these phases, the more satisfied you will be at the end of the project.
+You should be aware that there are five main phases of custom home building, and the more involved you are in these phases, the more satisfied you are likely to be at the end of the project.
 The five main areas are:

 L. Patten and Sons have extensive experience walking through this process with all of their customers.
 The right custom home builder will guide through what they need to know so they can get to work and create your dream home.
 This will satisfy steps one and two of the custom home building process, as an architect will be able to draw up a plan for the contractor to follow, who will start gathering a team to put the plan into action.